 The collared jumper or knit polo

 Whatever you call this, it’s the perfect transitional piece, combining the relaxed ease and sporty-chic feel of a classic polo shirt with the cosy warmth of a knit.
-Wear tucked into your favourite high-waist jeans, with ankle boots and an oversized blazer.
+As we end autumn, wear it tucked into your favourite high-waist jeans, with ankle boots and an oversized blazer.
 When it gets colder, there’s no need to swap it out for a chunkier knit; simply wear over a thermal turtleneck for an extra layer that isn’t too thick under your winter coat.

 The pleated miniskirt